 Dear you, dear me, dear us,

 I was a fresh faced sophomore in college, packing to go home on a holiday break when the ping! of the headline reached through my smartphone and down into the soul of me: another shooting, another attack, another devastating loss of life.
-Like most millennials, I typically hear about current events through social media first, so I took to Facebook to read what major news outlets and the people in my circles were saying.
-And there it was, tucked in the middle of the collective grief: an Islamophobic post, followed by several equally furious and hateful comments.
-Their own tiny rally, snug and nearly hidden amidst the outpouring of emotions and Jesus, come soon's.
+Like most millennials, I typically hear about current events through social media first, so I took to my timeline to read what major news outlets and the people in my circles were saying.
+And there it was, tucked in the middle of the collective grief: a post overflowing with Islamophobic language, followed by several equally furious and hateful comments—their own tiny rally of hate, snug and nearly hidden amidst the outpouring of emotions and Jesus, come soon's.
 The author of the original post was a woman who worked with my mother; a woman who had never been anything but kind and encouraging to me, and who, just the day before, had posted all about how much she wanted her life to glorify Jesus.
-I dared to toss my two cents into the thread, hopeful that this person would recognize that they were being watched and that their words were deeply damaging: Muslims are human beings, I said, and are worthy of dignity and kindness.
+I dared to toss my two cents into the thread, hopeful that she would recognize that her words were deeply damaging.
+Muslims are human beings, I said, and are worthy of dignity and kindness.
 I went on to say that it wasn't fair to find the overwhelmingly peaceful majority guilty for the actions of the radical few.